 - Start the process all over again!

 That’s a LOT of procedures engrained in the process.
 HARDLY one for quick money.
 Also, it’s all above board and we are working within what NEAR itself has built.

 So, again, we need to really understand how creatives and the (soon, they will be here!!) entertainment people work in teams, pay those they trust, and run their businesses in the arts and entertainment with very real returns (cultural and economic).

 Another thing, just WAIT until people figure out how to create FAN DAOS – they will be another source of connection and financial support for the arts and entertainment.
 That too is not graft, it’s a built-in part of building an audience, and it will benefit the NEAR ecosystem with wallets, DAOS, and more people (again, towards that 1 Billion person goal).

 I hope this is supportive.
 My primary point is to keep the dialog positive and informed and also share ways to help us all understand each other.

-@creativesdao-mods – Have I missed a step in explaining our funding process?
+@creativesdao-council – Have I missed a step in explaining our funding process?